Manual vs. Automated: Which UAT Testing Method Is Best?

 Conclusion

 Both manual and automated UAT methods offer valuable benefits and come with their own set of limitations.
-The choice for selecting one of them, or to make use of a hybrid process, depends on different factors, such the complexity of the application, the fundamental extend of coverage, testing frequency, and budget.
+The choice for selecting one of them, or to make use of a hybrid process, depends on different factors, such the complexity of the application, the fundamental extent of coverage, testing frequency, and budget.
 You'll be able arrive at an educated choice that meets your needs and guarantees the conveyance of a high-quality program that fulfills client desires and trade objectives by being mindful of the focal points and impediments of each approach.

 About Author